 - The most important feature is the ability to carry all these features compactly in your Backpack.

 Without further adulating GarageBand lets move on to the actual GarageBand iPad Tutorial.
 In this first section we will help you with some of the tips and other peculiarities that you must know before moving on to recording a song.

 Import an Audio File

 You can use the Drag and Drop method to simply add audio files into the black area of the timeline or ‘RealTrack’.
-But before all that, you have to convert your audio file into Apple compatible format.
-Some of the iPad compatible audio files are MP3, AAC and FLAC.
-The DRM protection may also pose problem especially if you have purchased your file from Ovi, Zune Media store or the like.
+But before all that, you have to convert your audio file into Apple-compatible format.
+Some of the iPad compatible audio files are MP3, AAC, and FLAC.
+The DRM protection may also pose a problem especially if you have purchased your file from Ovi, Zune Media store or the like.
 You can take care of it by removing the DRM protection and then proceed with the Drag-Drop procedure.

 Adding Effects to Guitar Track